gainauntu/Smart-CTS/README.md

 It can reduce the incidence of safety accidents caused by transportation equipment, improve the speed of faster and more accurate logistics circulation, and if it is settled stably, it can present a new paradigm in terms of society.

-Please have a look at the overview file for better understanding.
+**Please head over to the overview file for better understanding.**